codurance/soft-mod-compass/README.md

 The file contents are stored in Bitwarden, in a note titled `[Compass] default-env.sh contents`.
 Create the file, paste the contents and then make it executable (on unix this is `chmod +x scripts/default-env.sh`)

 ## Running with Docker
+Before building the docker container you'll need to run `yarn install` to update the yarn.lock which is then used when building the docker image.
-You can build the Docker container using the command below
+Now that you ran `yarn install`, you can build the docker container using the command below
 ```
 docker build -t codurance-compass .
 ```